HyperLan-git/faser/Readme.md

 # Faser
 The original idea was to have a lot of allpass filters in series just like phase dispersion plugins but I realized during development I could easily implement all the main filter types with it.
 Interface could be improved but it'll do for now.
+If the plugin stops outputting audio after you stack a lot of low pass or high pass filters, simply decrease the slope until it works again and avoid using Q values above 0.7 in this situation.

 ## Dependencies
 On windows, you just need Visual Studio 2022 and Juce.